avelez-espino/Ck-ForecastR-Releases/README.md

 does not live here.
 Whenever we get to a major release milestone, we make the code available here.
 This repository is where the development team interacts with the End User Community.

+*ForecastR* is available in 2 configurations:

+* Shiny App: Interactive interface for exploring and ranking alternative forecast models.
+* R Package: Command line access to the computational engine.

 ### What would you like to do?